 And if in each day you have a thing or two to look forward to, it can bring you maybe even far more joy than those once-in-a-lifetime big events (which, by the way, may or may not occur).

 Make the things you love doing become your habits – if they’re not already.

 Habit tracker helps you focus

 Another benefit I’ve noticed about a habit tracker is that it helps you focus better.

-But since when and how a habit tracker influences focus?
+But since when and how does a habit tracker influence focus?